ahts4962/nav-link-header/README.md

 ## Other features

-- Links can also be displayed in page previews.
+- Navigation header can also be displayed in page previews.
+- Multiple view types (e.g., PDF) are supported.
+- You can use regular expressions as annotation strings.
 - The file property can be used to set the display text of the link.
 - Wikilinks and markdown format links are supported for annotated links.
 - You can create a new periodic note by clicking the link if it doesn't exist.